 1. Open Photoshop, close it and open it back

-It may seem unexpected but actually, it works speeding up Photoshop by opening it then close it right away, then open it back for work.
+It may seem unexpected but indeed it works.
+Speeding up Photoshop by opening it then close it right away, then open it back for work.

 For some reason, Photoshop never seems to work fast the very first time you open it even if you left it for a few seconds to load fully, by re-opening Photoshop this will make it faster like you never thought giving a better performance.